SahilK-027/LeetCode/CONTRIBUTING.md

 ## Pull Requests

+- PR title : `Added solution for PROBLEM NO. X`
 - Checkout our [pull request template](https://github.com/SahilK-027/LeetCode/blob/main/.github/workflows/pull_request_template.md)

 By now you are ready to make a **PULL REQUEST**

 <br/>